TenzinTadin/QuickSolve/README.md

 QuickSolve is an advance version of mathematic calculator.

 #Development Instruction:

-Getting Started
+<< Getting Started >>

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 You need to have a basic understanding of programming concepts.
 Ensure you have a compatible operating system (Windows, macOS, Linux).

-Step 1: Install python3 or latest
+Step 1: Install python3 or latest.

-Step 2: Run build dependencies in terminal `bash build_dependencies.sh` Step 3: Run `sh build.sh` to build the calculator.
+Step 2: Run build dependencies in terminal `bash build_dependencies.sh`.

+Step 3: Run `sh build.sh` to build the calculator.